 As Jesus continues with his sermon on the mount, we can see how he addresses the issues of his day and brings them all together.
 Matthew 6 begins by talking about the practices of the hypocrites (Pharisees) in regards to fasting, praying and doing good deeds in public.
 He notes that they do all these things to be glorified within themselves.
 They did not do any of these things for God at all.

 Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal; but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.

-Our relationship with Him should have more value to us than any other relationship we have.
-The Pharisees placed their importance on what the people saw them doing - good deeds, praying in public and fasting.
+Our relationship with God should be more valuable to us than any other relationship.
+The Pharisees emphasized what the people saw them doing - good deeds, praying in public and fasting.
 They wanted the people to see how great they were.
 Their treasure was to receive admiration and praise from others.
-Their reputations were more important to them, than their relationship with God.
+Their reputations were more important to them than their relationship with God.
 So the verse above isn't just above money.
-It's about what we value most in this life - our jobs, our reputations, our appearance, our "things", our family or friends.
+It's about what we value most in this life - our jobs, our reputations, our appearance, our "things," our family or friends.

-Matthew 6:9-13, NKJV
+Matthew 6:16-18, NKJV

 “Take heed that you do not do your charitable deeds before men,